croessner/nauthilus-website/docs/lua-api/introduction.md

 finished.
 Actions are processed by a central action worker.
 No results are returned to the regular request, so actions in general do their own logging!

-Also, **features** may call actions if they were triggered.
-The request is waiting to finish all actions by the worker process.
+Lua actions run only when the selected policy decision dispatches the corresponding obligation.
+Synchronous actions wait for the worker to finish.

-### Features
+### Environment Sources

-Besides the well known features geoip, rbl, tls\_encryption and relay\_domains, a new feature has been integrated: lua.
-This feature is processed before all other features (in fact, you might replace all these features with pure Lua...).
-Lua-features are executed in parallel starting with v1.8.9.
-As soon as any feature has triggered, the request will reject the authentication process after all features have finished, and the results are aggregated.
+Lua environment sources run in the pre-auth phase alongside built-in checks such as geoip, rbl, tls\_encryption and relay\_domains.
+They are useful when the environment context itself should decide whether the request may continue.
+Lua environment sources are executed in parallel starting with v1.8.9.
+As soon as any environment source has triggered, the request will reject the authentication process after all environment sources have finished, and the results are aggregated.

 :::note Version change in 1.8.9
-Since version 1.8.9, Lua features and filters are executed in parallel.
+Since version 1.8.9, Lua environment and subject sources are executed in parallel.
 Nauthilus waits for all scripts to finish and then aggregates their results:
-- Features: triggered=true if any script reports FEATURE_TRIGGER_YES; abort flag is set if any script requests FEATURES_ABORT_YES; the first error aborts the whole operation; the first status_message set is used.
+- Environment sources: triggered=true if any script reports ENVIRONMENT_TRIGGER_YES; abort flag is set if any script requests ENVIRONMENT_ABORT_YES; the first error aborts the whole operation; the first status_message set is used.
-- Filters: an action is taken if any filter requests it; backend_result attributes from multiple filters are merged (later keys overwrite earlier ones); remove-attributes are unioned; the first error aborts; the first status_message set is used.
+- Subject sources: an action is taken if any subject source requests it; backend_result attributes from multiple subject sources are merged (later keys overwrite earlier ones); remove-attributes are unioned; the first error aborts; the first status_message set is used.
 Each script runs with its own Lua state and per-script timeout.
 Do not rely on execution order between scripts.
 :::
-Furthermore, Lua features can set a flag to bypass all built-in features.
+Lua environment sources can return an abort flag to skip remaining built-in pre-auth checks.

 ### Lua backend

-A new backend has been implemented.
-It can be used for all features that Nauthilus currently supports: Checking passwords, running different modes (no-auth, list-accounts), adding TOTP...
+The Lua backend can be used for password checks and request modes such as no-auth, list-accounts, and TOTP-aware flows.

 The backend can accept a request or reject it.
 It has full access to all meta information that are delivered from the incoming request.

-### Filters
+### Subject Sources

 There may exist remote services that may be contacted after the main backend authentication proccess returned its first
 result.
 Think of something like GeoIP service or some IP white/blacklisting.
 Even a request that might have authenticated correctly may be rejected to a policy violation from such a service.
-Therefor filters have the power to overwrite the result from a backend.
+Therefor subject sources have the power to overwrite the result from a backend.

-You can also use filters to retrieve additional information from databases or LDAP and add additional attributes to the remaining result.
+You can also use subject sources to retrieve additional information from databases or LDAP and add additional attributes to the remaining result.
 This is useful for setups, where Nauthilus may also take the role of a Dovecot proxy.
 Users may get routed to different mail stores upon successful authentication.
 For this, you may retrieve the current backend server list with servers that have been checked as being alive with the **backend\_server\_monitoring** feature and select nominate it for the current client request.

 :::info
-Filters never affect caching!
+Subject sources never affect caching!
 This is important, because otherwise valid credentials might result in storing them in the negative password cache or vice versa for invalid credentials.
 :::